everparadise/LSMKV/README.md

 # LSMKV
 **LSM Tree**(Log-Structured Merge Tree) is a kind of Key-Value Storage Structure designed to handle a high volumn of write operations efficiently.
 It was introduced in 1996 by Patrick O'Neil and others in a seminal paper.

-Today, this data structure is widely used in DBSM.
+Today, this data structure is widely used in DBMS.
 Google’s LevelDB and Facebook’s RocksDB are both built around the LSM Tree as their core data structure.

 In 2016, a paper by Lanyue Lu and colleagues, titled Wisckey, proposed an optimization for the LSM Tree, addressing the long-standing issue of write amplification through a technique called **key-value separation**.